Your Garden Soil and You

 plenty of air pockets for roots to breathe.
 Best of all, it is rich in minerals

 and nutrients vital to your plants growth and development.

 Humus - Soil containing a rich mixture of decomposed plant or animal

 matter.
 It is rich in minerals and nutrients vital to your plants' growth

-Manure is any animal excrement.
-It is usually mixed with straw or sawdust
+Manure is animal excrement.
+It is usually mixed with straw or sawdust that

-that is laid down in the animal's stall, cage or pen.
-Everyone agrees that
+is laid down in the animal's stall, cage or pen.
+Everyone agrees that well

-well composted manure ,and plenty of it, is the absolute best amendment to
+composted manure, is the absolute best amendment for improving your garden

 is available in their area.
 The most commonly available manures are cow and